Library Technical Assistant

 What Will I Learn?

 Become a skilled and trained information specialist by earning your Library Technical Assistant (LTA) Certificate.
-The program of 9 courses, for a total of 26 credit hours, offers frontline technology instruction, combined with classroom lectures, online learning, hands-on exercises and field trips.
+The program consists of 9 courses, 8 of which are fully online, for a total of 26 credit hours.
+Online courses offer both synchronous and asynchronous learning.
+The final capstone course is an in-person practicum at a library local to you.

 What is Unique About Our Program?